fuinorg/event-store-commons/jpa/README.md

 The good new is: There is no need to create any entities if you don't need a discriminator column.
 There are already two predefined entites [NoParamsEvent](src/main/java/org/fuin/esc/jpa/NoParamsEvent.java) and [NoParamsStream](src/main/java/org/fuin/esc/jpa/NoParamsStream.java) that will be used automatically in this case.

-For streams that require discriminator columns you have to create two entity classes ("*Event" + "*Stream") named as described below.
+For streams that require discriminator columns you have to create two entity classes ("XyzEvent" + "XyzStream") named as described below.

 Naming conventions
 ------------------